SwissTierrasColombia/Asistente-LADM-COL/README_en.md

  - Base software:
    - QGIS v3.10.0-A Coruña or higher
    - Java v1.8
-   - PostgreSQL 9.5 or higher (PostgreSQL 10 and PostgreSQL 11 works as well). v12 is not supported yet.
+   - PostgreSQL 9.5 or higher (PostgreSQL 10 and PostgreSQL 11 works as well).
+Support for v12 is still experimental.
    - PostGIS 2.4 or higher.
  - QGIS plugins (installing LADM-COL Assistant using QGIS Plugin Manager will also install these automatically):
-   - QGIS Model Baker v6.0.0
+   - QGIS Model Baker v6.1.1.1
    - MapSwipe Tool v1.2

 ## Testing